turalnovruzov/tictactoe/README.md

-# Tictactoe
+# Tic-Tac-Toe

-Tictactoe with an AI, who has years of experience and is unbeatable.
+Tic-Tac-Toe with an AI, who has years of experience and is unbeatable.